Kaleidoscope

 fun thing to do there.

-We are coming up on 200 years since the invention of the original kaleidoscope.
+It's about 200 years since the invention of the original kaleidoscope.
 Sir David Brewster placed mirrors in pairs and intended it to be a scientific instrument.
 It became a successful toy instead.
 You can buy pricy fine crafted ones, that come close to artistic masterpieces.

 It's patterns present another example of mathematical art.